 I decided to give it a try and sat down with Marie Kondo’s book while on maternity leave.
 It was an easy read and clearly outlined her process.
 I was ready to start tidying up!

-Getting Started With Marie Kondo
+Marie Kondo Review

 I thought I was pretty good about regularly going through my clothes to clean out unwanted items, but I found there was still quite a bit that could be purged in this category.
 There were items I’d hung onto because I’d only worn them a couple times, but when I thought about it, I didn’t want to wear them again.
 The fit or the print wasn’t quite right, and wearing them didn’t make me feel good or happy.
 I gave myself permission to let them go and filled up a trash bag.